3ポリシー

 • C-2-3 Be able to explore solutions in the practical field of education and psychology by accuiring a flexible perspective that relativizes the values and systems of you own community, and by having the creativity to find issues in the midst of diverse and complex values.

-D. Practice (Application of knowledge and understanding in practical situations)
+D. Practice (Application of knowledge and abilities in practical situations)

 • D-1 Be able to develop an awareness of issues regarding education and psychology, and that can link to practical recommendations through choosing way to an approach, exploring and considering by your own, and by presentations or papers.